LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Achievements.md

 13. The story of the Cursed Love.
 14. The story of the Damned
 15. The story of the Dead Inside
-16. The story of the they who denied the Reaper
+16. The story of the one who denied the Reaper
 17. The story of the Dragon-Touched
 18. The story of the Dynasty Founder
 19. The story of the Eldritch Researcher